CAcertOrg/cacert-infradocs/docs/systems/jenkins.rst

 The system configuration is managed via Puppet profiles.
 There should be no configuration items outside of the Puppet repository.

-.. todo:: move configuration of :doc:`jenkins` to Puppet code
+.. todo:: move configuration of jenkins to Puppet code

 Jenkins configuration
 ---------------------